Updated: Posted on

 • Can be used wherever Mastercard is accepted

 The Bankwest Breeze Platinum is a great no frills credit card that offers ‘no foreign transaction fees’ and the lowest interest rate on the market, at 9.90%.
-These two factors alone will save you hundreds of dollars when travelling overseas.
+These two factors alone will save you hundreds of dollars when travelling.

 In addition it has a low annual fee and complimentary international travel insurance.
-Finally for its price point it is a great value credit card that will be accepted most places around the world.
+Finally for its price point it is a great value credit card that will be accepted most places that take Mastercard.

 HSBC Everyday Global Debit Card